366 people are interested

 - Our minimum volunteer age is 16 with parent (many facilities require volunteers to be at least 16 years old, regardless of a parent being present).
 Clarification of AGE-RESTRICTED will show on the calendar (NO EXCEPTION).

 - If you are 70 or more, we have opportunities but not as a Mini-Handler - safety for you!
+Our insurance sets the safety age, so we do adhere to this policy.

 - Mini handlers must be able to stand for long periods of time as well as have excellent balance.